ctrl-A-del-specs/benefits-claims/README.md

 pipenv run jupyter notebook
 ```

-## RAG flow
+## RAG Flow & Implementation

 RAG Flow
 The RAG (Retrieval-Augmented Generation) flow integrates retrieval mechanisms with generative AI models to provide accurate and contextually relevant answers.
+We implemented a RAG flow using 3 search engines as knowledge base for indexing and retrieving documents - Minsearch, Elasticsearch(Text) and Elasticsearch(Vectorsearch).
+We also setup a LLM (ChatGpt4o), connected it to our knowledge using a prompt and queried the system.
+The code implementation for the RAG flow in the folder [benefit-claims](benefits-claims/notebooks/benefit-claims.ipynb).
 Here's an overview of the workflow:

 User Input: